syncfusion-content/blazor-docs/blazor/kanban/dialog.md

 ---
 layout: post
-title: Dialog in Blazor Kanban Component | Syncfusion
+title: Card Editing in Blazor Kanban Component | Syncfusion
-description: Learn about Dialog in Blazor Kanban component of Syncfusion, and more details.
+description: Learn here all about Card Editing in Syncfusion Blazor Kanban component and more.
 platform: Blazor
 control: Kanban
 documentation: ug
 ---

-# Card Editing
+# Card Editing in Blazor Kanban Component

 The Kanban provides built-in support to add, edit and delete a card using dialog module.
 User can edit a card using the following ways.